appscode-cloud/docs/docs/platform/guides/cluster-management/cluster-sidebar.md

 # Customize the Cluster Sidebar

-The **Cluster Sidebar** is your primary navigation panel inside a connected cluster.
-By default, it shows a curated set of Kubernetes workloads and AppsCode custom resources.
-The **Sidebar Settings** page lets you fully customize which menu items appear, so you can tailor the experience to your team's needs.
+The **Cluster Sidebar** is the navigation panel inside a connected cluster.
+By default it shows a set of Kubernetes workloads and AppsCode custom resources.
+The **Sidebar Settings** page lets you customize which menu items appear.

 ---